lanha/DSen2/training/README.md

 3) Run `supres_train.py`.
 You can resume a model from previous weights with `--resume`.
 You can use the `--deep` switch to train a VDSen2 (very deep network), this applies whenever a very deep network is used.
 Caution: You must change the model number for every new run, otherwise it will overwrite previous runs.

+Note: The network was trained by loading all the data on a 64GB RAM.
+In case the training data don't fit in the RAM, a generator can be used.

 ## Testing